mathause/mplotutils/README.md

 ## History

-This package bases on functions developped for the [python visualisation workshop at C2SM](https://github.com/C2SM/pyvis/).
+This package bases on functions developed for the [python visualisation workshop at C2SM](https://github.com/C2SM/pyvis/).